surfstudio/ReactiveDataDisplayManager/README.md

 This Framework was made to speed up development of scrollable collections like UITableView or UICollectionView, and to provide new way to easy extend collections functionality.

+## Breaking changes

+We made a massive refactoring with version 7.0.0.
+Feel free to read our [Migration Guide](/Documentation/MigrationGuide.md) if you were using version 6 or older.

 ## Currently supported features

 - Populating cells without implementing delegate and datasource by yourself